BlueBamboo1221/graphcool_groupchat/README.md

-This is a simple chat application.
+This is a group chat application.
-Technologies used:
-React,
-GraphQL,
-react-apollo